vietqhoang/gemini-terminal-trader/README.md

 # Gemini Trader Terminal

 A Ruby client which uses the [Gemini](https://www.gemini.com/) [REST API](https://docs.gemini.com/rest-api/) to place `maker-or-cancel` limit orders on the Gemini Exchange.
 The currency pairs for orders is limited to `btcusd` and `ethusd`.

-## USE AT YOUR OWN RISK

-I do not certify or warranty the application works without error.
-This is strictly for my own personal use and made publically for educational purposes.
-I do not recommend anyone to use this application.
-I am not responsible for any issues which may arise from using this project.

 ## Why does the application exist?

 Gemini charges much lower transaction fees when the order is made through their API.